-- These regulations implement the goals and policies of the East Montpelier Town Plan and the Vermont Municipal and Regional Planning and Development Act as most recently amended.
-They are intended to: - (1) Provide for orderly and coordinated development; - (2) Ensure that land use and development will not adversely impact public health, safety and welfare; - Guide land use and development in a manner that is consistent with smart growth principles as defined in these regulations; - (4) Promote land use and development that maintains or enhances quality of life and community character; - (5) Protect natural, cultural and historic resources; - (6) Allow for residential land uses and development as necessary to meet the housing needs of residents; - (7) Ensure that there will be safe and adequate vehicular, pedestrian and emergency access to and within development sites; - (8) Facilitate the adequate and efficient provision of public services and facilities; - (9) Ensure the rate of growth does not exceed the existing capacity of, or the town's ability to adequately provide, public services and facilities; - (10) Establish sound development and engineering standards that result in well-constructed projects that do not burden the town or future property owners with unreasonable costs to build, maintain or repair infrastructure; - (11) Balance the protection of property rights with the other purposes of these regulations as stated above.
+These regulations implement the goals and policies of the East Montpelier Town Plan and the Vermont Municipal and Regional Planning and Development Act as most recently amended.
+They are intended to:

+- (1) Provide for orderly and coordinated development; - (2) Ensure that land use and development will not adversely impact public health, safety and welfare; - Guide land use and development in a manner that is consistent with smart growth principles as defined in these regulations; - (4) Promote land use and development that maintains or enhances quality of life and community character; - (5) Protect natural, cultural, scenic and historic resources; - (6) Allow for residential land uses and development as necessary to meet the housing needs of residents; - (7) Ensure that there will be safe and adequate vehicular, pedestrian and emergency access to and within development sites; - (8) Facilitate the adequate and efficient provision of public services and facilities; - (9) Ensure the rate of growth does not exceed the existing capacity of, or the town's ability to adequately provide, public services and facilities; - (10) Promote energy conservation and efficiency, use of renewable energy and renewable energy generation for individual, on-site use;

+- (11) Establish sound development and engineering standards that result in well-constructed projects that do not burden the town or future property owners with unreasonable costs to build, maintain or repair infrastructure; - Balance the protection of property rights with the other purposes of these regulations as stated above.